ultrazohm/ultrazohm_sw/docs/source/mpsoc/platform_architecture/platform_architecture.rst

 RPU
 ---

-The RPU is in split-mode and only one R5 core is used.
+The RPU is in split mode, and only one R5 core is used.
-The user can either use only one R5 core, use the second R5 core for user-applications or activate lock-step operation.
+The user can either use only one R5 core, use the second R5 core for user applications or activate lock-step operation.
-One unused core in the framework ensures that users can use lock-step mode for safety critical applications without changes to the base firmware.
+One unused core in the framework ensures that users can use lock-step mode for safety-critical applications without changes to the base firmware.

 - See :issue:`67` for an example on how to use the second R5 core for user-code